 - 1. Includes the employees assigned to a BPO project with the Andhra Pradesh government - 2.
-Exchange Rates: 1 USD = 83 INR, - 3.
-Attrition rates for TTM - 4.
-ROE = Profit for the Year attributable to owners of the holding company / Total equity attributable to owners of the holding company - 5.
-Source: Company annual reports, moneycontrol - 6.
-EBITDA = Profit Before Tax (PBT) + Finance Charges + Dépréciation & Amortization

-- 7. Revenue / Employee = Total revenue / total employees - 8.
-"Net worth" means the aggregate value of the paid-up share capital and all reserves created out of the profits and securities premium account and debit or credit balance of profit and loss account, after deducting the aggregate value of the accumulated losses, deferred expenditure and miscellaneous expenditure not written off, as per the audited balance sheet, but does not include reserves created out of revaluation of assets, write-back of depreciation and amalgamation. - 9.
-Attrition relates to voluntary attrition for Fiscal 2024 - 10.
-Equity = Total shareholder's funds including reserves / surplus / premium / other comprehensive income and minority interest - 11.
-Return on Capital Employed is calculated as EBIT (i.e restated profit/(loss) before tax plus finance costs) divided by capital employed (i.eaggregate of total equity and total borrowings)
+Exchange Rates: 1 USD = 85 INR for calculating FY 25 numbers - 3.
+Exchange Rates: 1 USD = 83 INR for calculating FY 2021/22-2023/24 numbers - 4.
+Attrition rates for TTM - 5.
+ROE = Profit for the Year attributable to owners of the holding company / Total equity attributable to owners of the holding company - 6.
+Source: Company annual reports, moneycontrol - 7.
+EBITDA = Profit Before Tax (PBT) + Finance Charges + Dépréciation & Amortization - 8.
+Revenue / Employee = Total revenue / total employees - 9.
+"Net worth" means the aggregate value of the paid-up share capital and all reserves created out of the profits and securities premium account and debit or credit balance of profit and loss account, after deducting the aggregate value of the accumulated losses, deferred expenditure and miscellaneous expenditure not written off, as per the audited balance sheet, but does not include reserves created out of revaluation of assets, write-back of depreciation and amalgamation. - 10.
+Attrition relates to voluntary attrition for Fiscal 2024 - 11.
+Equity = Total shareholder's funds including reserves / surplus / premium / other comprehensive income and minority interest - 12.
+Return on Capital Employed is calculated as EBIT (i.e restated profit/(loss) before tax plus finance costs) divided by capital employed (i.e. aggregate of total equity and total borrowings) - 13. - Tech Mahindra's ROE calculation includes Suspense Account in Total Liabilities

-3.2 Threats and challenges to the Enterprise Information Technology Services industry
+Threats and challenges to the Enterprise Information Technology Services industry